-(i) Notwithstanding any other provision of the Act, upon receipt of evidence that the past or present handling, storage, treatment, transportation or disposal of any waste material or hazardous waste may present an imminent and substantial endangerment to public health or the environment, the Attorney General may bring suit on behalf of the people of the State of Wyoming against any person (including any past or present generator, past or present transporter, or past or present owner or operator of a treatment, storage or disposal facility) who has contributed or who is contributing to such handling, storage, treatment, transportation or disposal to restrain such person from such handling, storage, treatment, transportation, or disposal, to order such person to take such other action as may be necessary, or both.
-A transporter shall not be deemed to have contributed or to be contributing to such handling, storage, treatment, or disposal taking place after such waste material or hazardous waste has left the possession or control of such transporter if the transportation of such waste was under a sole contractual arrangement arising from a published tariff and acceptance for carriage by common carrier by rail and such transporter has exercised due care in the past or present handling, storage, treatment, transportation and disposal of such waste.
+- (i) Whenever on the basis of any information the Director determines that there is or has been a release of hazardous waste into the environment from a facility authorized under 40 CFR 270.70, the Director may issue an order requiring corrective action or such other response measure as the Director deems necessary to protect human health or the environment or the State may commence a civil action under the Act. - (ii) Any order issued under Section 270(p) of this Chapter may include a suspension or revocation of authorization to operate under 40 CFR 270.70, shall state with reasonable specificity the nature of the required corrective action or other response measure, and shall specify a time for compliance.
+If any person named in an order fails to comply with the order, the State may initiate a civil action under the Act. - IMMINENT HAZARD.
+Notwithstanding any other provision of the Act, upon (n) receipt of evidence that the past or present handling, storage, treatment, transportation or disposal of any waste material or hazardous waste may present an imminent and substantial endangerment to public health or the environment, the Director may request the Attorney General to bring suit on behalf of the people of the State of Wyoming against any person (including any past or present generator, past or present transporter, or past or present owner or operator of a treatment, storage or disposal facility) who has contributed or who is contributing to such handling, storage, treatment, transportation, or disposal to restrain such person from such handling, storage, treatment, transportation, or disposal, to order such person to take such other action as may be necessary, or both.
+A transporter shall not be deemed to have contributed or to be contributing to such handling, storage, treatment, or disposal taking place after such waste material or hazardous waste has left the possession or control of such transporter if the transportation of such waste was under a sole contractual arrangement arising from a published tariff and acceptance for carriage by common carrier by rail and such transporter has exercised due care in the past or present handling, storage, treatment, transportation, and disposal of such waste.
 The Director may also take other action under Section 270(p) of this Chapter including, but not limited to, issuing such orders as may be necessary to protect public health and the environment.
-[RCRA §7003(a)]

-(q) MONITORING, ANALYSIS AND TESTING.
+(o) MONITORING, ANALYSIS AND TESTING.

 (i) Authority of the Director.
-If the Director determines, upon receipt of any information, that: [RCRA §3013(a)]

-(A) The presence of any hazardous waste at a facility or site at which hazardous waste is, or has been, stored, treated, or disposed of, or [RCRA §3013(a)(1)]

-(B) The release of any such waste from such facility or site may present a substantial hazard to human health or the environment, the Director may issue an order requiring the owner or operator of such facility or site to conduct such monitoring, testing, analysis, and reporting with respect to such facility or site, as the Director deems reasonable to ascertain the nature and extent of such hazard.
-[RCRA §3013(a)(2)]
+The Director may issue an order requiring an owner or operator to conduct such monitoring, testing, analysis, and reporting as the Director deems reasonable to ascertain the nature and extent of a hazard, if the Director determines, upon receipt of any information, that the presence of any hazardous waste at a facility or site at which hazardous waste is, or has been, stored, treated, or disposed of or the release of any such waste from such facility or site may present a substantial hazard to human health or the environment.